Leeks are a member of the onion (or Allium) family.

 Bulbs that are not shiny and show a yellowish tint are indicators that the leek is old.

-Always buy uncut, raw leeks since trimming dries them out.
+Always buy freshest looking, uncut, raw leeks since trimming shortens their shelf life.

 What Is the Difference Between a Leek and a Green Onion?